jelmersnippe/electron-diagrams/README.md

 1. Snap to lineup with other things while moving

 ## Known BugO's
-1. Cursor position does not always correspond to x and y in MouseEvent
+1. If the canvas is not the full screen the x and y in the data don't match with the actual cursor position

 ## To think about